-- 1. Students must get all food items, utensils, and napkins as they move through the service line. - 2.
-Students are expected to buy any food they touch as they move through the serving lines. - 3.
-Team seating areas may be assigned. - 4.
-Students who violate cafeteria rules are subject to disciplinary actions including placement in an alternate setting. - 5.
-Talk softly, in a conversational manner. - 6.
-Be respectful of others by keeping your place in line. - 7.
-Keep lines orderly and straight. - 8.
-All food must be eaten in the cafeteria not taken outside or to other parts of the building. - 9.
-Students are not allowed to use another student's lunch ticket/number. - 10.
+- 1. All students reporting to the cafeteria will sit in their designated location until instructed to the appropriate line. - 2.
+Students will remain in the cafeteria for a minimum of 12 minutes before being dismissed to other areas (with the exception of working lunch). - 3.
+Students will be dismissed one table at time to the canteen area. - 4.
+All students are expected to behave as responsible citizens in the cafeteria.
+Students should not break in lines or change lines, play with or throw food, or leave the table without clearing trays and trash. - 5.
+Students are expected to buy any food they touch as they move through the serving lines. - 6.
+Team seating areas may be assigned. - 7.
+Students who do not follow cafeteria expectations will be placed in an alternate setting. - 8.
+Talk softly, in a conversational manner. - 9.
+Be respectful of others by keeping your place in line. - 10.
+Keep lines orderly and straight. - 11.
+All food must be eaten in the cafeteria not taken outside or to other parts of the building. - 12.
+Students are not allowed to use another student's lunch number. - 13.
+Students will be instructed when they can throw away their trash. - 14.
 All tables, chairs and floor must be clean before leaving the cafeteria.